 '''

+package main

+import (

+"fmt"

 "github.com/hyperledger/fabric-chaincode-go/shim"

 pb "github.com/hyperledger/fabric-protos-go/peer"

 // SimpleChaincode example simple Chaincode implementation

 type SimpleChaincode struct {

 func (s SimpleChaincode) Init(stub shim.ChaincodeStubInterface) pb.Response {

 // init code

 func (s SimpleChaincode) Invoke(stub shim.ChaincodeStubInterface) pb.Response {

 // invoke code

-//NOTE - parameters such as ccid and endpoint information are hard coded here for ...
+//NOTE - parameters such as ccid and endpoint information are hard coded here for

 →illustration.
 This can be passed in in a variety of standard ways

 func main() {

-//The ccid is assigned to the chaincode on install (using the "peer lifecycle.
+//The ccid is assigned to the chaincode on install (using the "peer lifecycle"

-⇒chaincode install <package>" command) for instance
+→chaincode install <package>" command) for instance

 ccid := "mycc:fcbf8724572d42e859a7dd9a7cd8e2efb84058292017df6e3d89178b64e6c831

 server := &shim.ChaincodeServer{

 CCID: ccid,

 Address: "myhost:9999"

-CC: new(SimpleChaincode),
+CC: new (SimpleChaincode),

 TLSProps: shim.TLSProperties{

 Disabled: true,

 },

 }

 err := server.Start()

 if err != nil {

 fmt.Printf("Error starting Simple chaincode: %s", err)

 }

 '''

 The key to running the chaincode as an external service is the use of shim.
-ChaincodeServer.
+Chaincode Server.
 This uses the new shim API shim.
-ChaincodeServer with the chaincode service properties described below:
+Chaincode Server with the chaincode service properties described below:

 - CCID (string)- CCID should match chaincode's package name on peer.
 This is the CCID associated with the installed chaincode as returned by the peer lifecycle chaincode install <package> CLI command.
-This can be obtained post-install using the "peer lifecycle chaincode queryinstalled" command. - Address (string) Address is the listen address of the chaincode server - CC (Chaincode) CC is the chaincode that handles Init and Invoke - TLSProps (TLSProperties) TLSProps is the TLS properties passed to chaincode server - KaOpts (keepalive.ServerParameters) KaOpts keepalive options, sensible defaults provided if nil
+This can be obtained post-install using the "peer lifecycle chaincode queryinstalled" command. - Address (string) Address is the listen address of the chaincode server - CC (Chaincode) CC is the chaincode that handles Init and Invoke - TLSProps (TLSProperties) TLSProps is the TLS properties passed to chaincode server - KaOpts (keepalive.ServerParameters) KaOpts keepalive options, sensible defaults provided if nil fabric-shim package for Node.js chaincode provides the shim.server API to run chaincode as an external service.
+If you are using contract APIs, you may want to use the server command provided by fabric-chaincode-node CLI to run a contract in the external service mode.

-Then build the chaincode as suitable to your GO environment.
+Then build the chaincode as suitable to your Go environment.